-Everything you need to know to get into the oil industry.
+Everything you need to know to get into the oil industry when getting started.

 Everything you need to start, saving you time, money, and with much greater success.

-It’s well paid, exciting, you get flown to work in a helicopter (or sometimes by boat).
+It’s well paid, exciting(until you are used to it), you get flown to work in a helicopter (or sometimes by boat).
 It has one of the highest safety standards in world, and it is notoriously difficult to get into because the jobs are not listed anywhere.